pass-culture/data-gcp/orchestration/dags/data_gcp_dbt/models/_documentation/glossary/tracking/column__event.md

+!!! note
-/* This file is auto-generated */
+    This file is auto-generated

-/* TODO: reorganise into concepts proper to tracking */
+    Tracking that are not related to specific concepts for now

+    :construction_worker_tone1: Work in progress :construction_worker_tone1:

 {% docs column__event_date %}The date when the event occurred, used for partitioning the data.{% enddocs %}
 {% docs column__event_name %}The name of the event.
 For screen views, it concatenates the event name with the Firebase screen name.{% enddocs %}